GES

 Criticism and Debate

-The basic structure doctrine has been both celebrated and criticized.
-Supporters argue that it is essential to prevent the Constitution from being fundamentally altered by a parliamentary majority, protecting democracy, fundamental rights, and the rule of law from majoritarian excess.
-It provides a "check on the checker" — ensuring that even the sovereign constituent power operates within constitutional bounds.
-Critics raise several objections: (a) the doctrine has no textual basis in the Constitution — it is entirely judge-made; (b) it gives unelected judges the power to override the will of elected representatives and even constituent assemblies (state legislatures that ratify amendments); (c) what constitutes "basic structure" is vague and keeps expanding, giving the judiciary unbounded discretion; (d) it undermines parliamentary sovereignty and the separation of powers by placing the judiciary above the legislature; (e) the 7-6 margin in Kesavananda Bharati means the doctrine rests on a razor-thin majority.
-Despite these criticisms, the doctrine has been consistently reaffirmed by the Supreme Court over five decades and is now firmly embedded in Indian constitutional jurisprudence.
-It has also influenced constitutional courts in other countries, including Bangladesh, Pakistan, and Kenya.
+Supporters say the doctrine is essential — it prevents a parliamentary majority from destroying the Constitution itself.
+It is the "check on the checker," ensuring even sovereign constituent power operates within bounds.
+Critics counter with five objections: (a) zero textual basis — entirely judge-made; (b) gives unelected judges the power to override elected representatives and even state legislatures that ratify amendments; (c) "basic structure" is vague and keeps expanding, giving the judiciary open-ended discretion; (d) places the judiciary above the legislature, undermining separation of powers; (e) the 7:6 Kesavananda margin means the doctrine rests on a razor-thin majority.
+Despite these criticisms, the SC has consistently reaffirmed the doctrine for over five decades.
+It is now firmly embedded in Indian constitutional law.
+The doctrine has also influenced courts in Bangladesh, Pakistan, and Kenya.

 Comparative Perspective